YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 * `model.h5`: a trained Keras model
 * `video.mp4`: a video recording of the vehicle driving autonomously around the lakeside track.
 * `img`: this folder contains all the frames of the manual driving.
-* `driving_log.csv`: each row in this sheet correlates the `img` images with the steering angle, throttle, brake, and speed of the car.
+* `data`: this directory contains training, validation images and driving logs.
+In `driving_log.csv`, each row in this sheet correlates the `img` images with the steering angle, throttle, brake, and speed of the car.
 The model.h5 was trained with these measuresments to steer the angle.
+* `model`: this directory contains the models of 20 epochs in this project.

 ### Usage
 #### Drive the car